Evacuations reduced in California chemical tank emergency after worst-case explosion risk eliminated

 About 100 to 120 other residents have already expressed interest in joining the class-action case, Marchino said.

-The lawsuit claims the company’s handling of the chemical caused dangerous conditions by creating an ongoing risk of fire, explosion, toxic chemical exposure and environmental contamination that affected tens of thousands of residents, businesses and schools.
+The lawsuit claims the company’s handling of the chemical created dangerous conditions by posing an ongoing risk of fire, explosion, toxic chemical exposure and environmental contamination that affected tens of thousands of residents, businesses and schools.

 ‘I forgot to close the window … and I regret it’